Abdullah-Bin-Naeem/Abdullah-Bin-Naeem.github.io/content/authors/admin/_index.md

       Advanced Computer Vision (Udemy); Deep Learning & Reinforcement Learning (IBM); Data Science & Machine Learning Bootcamp (Udemy).
 ---

-I am an Artificial Intelligence graduate based in Islamabad, Pakistan, focused on computer vision, Generative AI, and robotics.
-I love building systems that translate research breakthroughs into resilient products and solving real-world problems with equal parts innovation and collaboration.
+I am an AI developer focused on robotics, computer vision, and reinforcement learning.
+My goal is to build technology that empowers, with a core interest in systems that assist people with disabilities.

-My current work spans perception for autonomous platforms, reinforcement learning for embodied agents, and multimodal systems that fuse language, vision, and geospatial cues.
-I thrive in teams that experiment boldly, learn continuously, and obsess over deployment-ready AI.
+My research and work interests include:
+  -Embodied AI: Exploring the synergy of perception, control, and morphology.
+  -Autonomous Vehicles: Developing robust perception and control models.